U.S. extends non-essential travel restrictions with Canada, Mexico

 Mexico’s foreign ministry said in a tweet on Tuesday that the travel restrictions across the country’s border with the United States would continue for 30 days.

+“This will alleviate the need for travel within Mexico to a U.S. port of entry while pandemic conditions in Mexico remain severe,” the Justice Department said.
+The controversial program has stranded migrants - many of them seeking asylum in the United States - in Mexico for months.

+Hundreds have been living in squalid tent camps near the U.S.-Mexico border, which health experts and immigration advocates have said leaves them vulnerable to coronavirus infections.

-Reporting by Mica Rosenberg in New York and Frank Jack Daniel in Mexico City; Editing by Chizu Nomiyama and Paul Simao
+Reporting by Mica Rosenberg in New York and Frank Jack Daniel in Mexico City; Additional reporting by Ted Hesson in Washington D.C.; Editing by Paul Simao and Steve Orlofsky